Mapping atmospheric features of the planetary-mass brown dwarf SIMP 0136 with JWST NIRISS: Connecting vertical structure to lightcurve morphology

-To create vertical maps, we use the best-fit Fourier models and a 1150\,K, $\rm{g = 316~cm~s^{-2}}$ \citep{Vos_2023,Gagne2017}, cloud-free Sonora Bobcat substellar atmospheric model \citep{Marley2021} and \texttt{Picaso} \citep{Picaso}.
-At each time-step, we scale 0.05\,$\mu$m interval spectral bins in the contribution function by the corresponding normalized light curves from Figure \ref{fig:niriss data}.
+To create vertical maps, we use the best-fit Fourier models and a 1150\,K, $g = 316~\rm{m~s^{-2}}$ \citep{Gagne2017,Vos_2023}, cloud-free Sonora Bobcat substellar atmospheric model \citep{Marley2021} and \texttt{Picaso} \citep{Picaso}.
+At each time step, we scale 0.05\,$\mu$m interval spectral bins in the contribution function by the corresponding normalized lightcurves from Figure \ref{fig:niriss data}.
 We then sum the total emission flux at each pressure level across all wavelengths.
 This creates a 1D vector of fluxes as a function of pressure.
 We repeat this process at every time step and then normalize the flux at each pressure level.
-The resulting vertical flux variability maps (see Figure \ref{fig:1D_atmospheric_flux_map}) suggest three distinct layers, which match the qualitative light-curve morphology groups seen in Figure \ref{fig:niriss data}.
+The resulting vertical flux variability maps (see Figure \ref{fig:1D_atmospheric_flux_map}) suggest three distinct layers, which match the qualitative lightcurve morphology groups seen in Figure \ref{fig:niriss data}.

 To analyze each layer’s unique harmonic components, we consider the specific contribution from each of its three layers by wavelength ($1.0 - 1.8 \ \rm{\mu m}$, $1.8 - 2.2 \ \rm{\mu m}$, and $2.2 - 2.8 \ \rm{\mu m}$).
 We do this for each layer by subtracting out the contributions from the other two layers.
 Each layer’s unique atmospheric flux variability map can be seen in Figure \ref{fig:1D_atmospheric_flux_map}a, b, and c.